-The good news is that while it has become more competitive, there is more opportunity than ever to grow your business on Amazon in 2019.
+The good news is that while it has become more competitive, there is more opportunity than ever to grow your business on Amazon.

 Here’s a look at Amazon strategy that accounts for the three essential factors to drive your business growth on the Marketplace.

-“Successful Amazon strategy in 2019 means tightening your operations, building your brand equity with creative content, and leveraging Amazon’s advertising tools to reach your customers on and off the Marketplace.”
+“Successful Amazon strategy means tightening your operations, building your brand equity with creative content, and leveraging Amazon’s advertising tools to reach your customers on and off the Marketplace.”

 – Nancy McLaughlin, Senior Manager, Marketplace Channels at Tinuiti